Autonome Nationalisten

-Autonome Nationalisten (English: Autonomous Nationalists, abbreviated AN) are German, British, Dutch, Finnish, and to a lesser degree Flemish, nationalists, who have adopted some of the far-left and antifa's organizational concepts (autonomous activism), demonstration tactics (black bloc), symbolism, and elements of clothing, including Che Guevara T-shirts and keffiyehs.
+Autonome Nationalisten (English: Autonomous Nationalists, abbreviated AN) are German, British, Dutch, Finnish, and to a lesser degree Flemish, far-right nationalists, who have appropriated some of the far-left and antifa's organizational concepts (autonomous activism), demonstration tactics (black bloc), symbolism, and elements of clothing, including Che Guevara T-shirts and keffiyehs.
 Similar groups have also appeared in some central and eastern European countries, beginning with Poland (starting in 2009), the Czech Republic, Ukraine, Romania and Greece and others.

 History

 Autonomous Nationalists adopted Black Bloc demonstration tactics from left-wing antifascist groups.

 The phenomenon of the Autonome Nationalisten can be traced to "Freie Nationaliste" (Free Nationalists), "Freie Kräfte" (Free Forces) and "Freie Kameradschaften" (Free Comradeships) movements, which developed in the shadow of the Nationaldemokratische Partei Deutschlands (NPD) (National Democratic Party of Germany) since the late-1980s.
 The police crackdown on the far-right after re-unification and the wave of banning in the early 1990s ("Deutsche Alternative", "Nationalistische Front", "Freiheitliche Deutsche Arbeiterpartei", among others) forced most of the local extreme far-right militant groups to split into "autonomous nationalist cells" of 5-20 members without a formal membership.
 Instead of conducting regular meetings, they started to use phones and later Internet for communication and organizing.
 Local cells formed loose umbrella networks in the regions to coordinate actions.
 In 2008, Germany's Autonomous Nationalists were estimated to number approximately 400 people, 1% of the country's neo-Nazis.
 The German Federal Office for the Protection of the Constitution, which provides domestic intelligence for the government, estimated the number of active participants of the far right movement in 2008 around 40,000.
 According to the Southern Poverty Law Center (SPLC), in 2001 there were 75 extreme-right organizations in Germany with 50,000 members.

 The emergence of the Autonome Nationalisten was controversial within the German far right milieu, both because some older activists of the German extreme right objected to their "leftist" image and because the NPD feared they would complicate its efforts to take part in mainstream politics.
 Also controversial was that Autonome Nationalisten had occasionally expressed sympathy for Islamic extremism, as well as Hezbollah and Hamas for their opposition to Zionism and American imperialism.
 The same controversies arose among the far right in Poland.

 The Autonomous Nationalists in Europe made themselves visible starting from 2003–2004 and are now considered more violent than other members of the European far right.
 However, as of 2010, according to Miroslav Mareš, their impact in these countries has been limited so far.

 The Autonomous Nationalist current has been represented in Finland by a group called Musta Sydän (Black Heart) led by Ali Kaurila.
 The group was allegedly behind a stabbing attack on left-wing activists.
 Musta Sydän has also organized neo-Nazi Hardcore concerts attended by bands from Germany and Italy on the anniversary of the Kristallnacht in Turku.